petrbroz/vscode-forge-tools/README.md

 - Search for the _Autodesk Platform Services_ extension and install it
 - Open _User Settings_ (`Cmd`+`,` on macOS or `Ctrl`+`,` on Windows), and search for _autodesk env_
   - Note: switch to _User_ or _Workspace_ tab depending on whether you want to persist the settings globally (for all instances of vscode) or locally (for a specific workspace/folder)
-- In the _Autodesk > APS: Environments_ section, click _Edit in settings.json_ and define one or more environments as explained in the _Extension Settings_ section below
+- In the _Autodesk > Forge: Environments_ section, click _Edit in settings.json_ and define one or more environments as explained in the [Extension Settings](##extension-settings) section below
 - Switch to the new _Autodesk Platform Services_ sidebar and start browsing!

 ## Extension Settings